caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ### 8. Visualize the Trajectory in ChimeraX

 Now that we have the prepared output files, you can open the `out.pdb` and `out.xtc` files in ChimeraX.
-If desired, you can create a video of the trajectory using the [`movie record`](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/movie.html) and [`movie encode`](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/movie.html) commands in ChimeraX.
+If desired, you can create a video of the trajectory using the [`movie record`](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/movie.html) and [`movie encode`](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/movie.html) commands in ChimeraX, see the included links for how to best record a movie.

 Congrats, you have successfully run a protein-membrane MD simulation!
 If you were successful, you should see a simulation that looks something like the following:

 ![Simulation GIF](images/tutorial_sim.gif)

 You can update the `md.mdp` file to run the simulation for longer.

+## Conclusion

+Using this simulation we can analyze the movement and interactions between the lipids and the protein.
+This can provide incredible insight into the function of these machines that are much too small to observe such intricate details.
+MD plays a very important role in the process of drug design, allowing us to understand what is required for molecular machines to function as well as testing potential drug candidates to see if indeed have the desired effect.
+This greatly increases the efficiency of the drug design pipeline, functioning as an effective filter before drug candidates begin clinical testing.

 ## Appendix